paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 Now, when you locate your CIT at https://ui.venafi.cloud/certificate-issuance/issuing-templates, it will display its new updated domain configuration.

+## What you learned

+- In the context of TLSPC:
+  - A "Policy" can be viewed as the combination of a single **CIT** linked to a single **Application**
+  - The terms "Policy" and "Zone" are somewhat interchangeable
+- The functionality of VCert is not confined to a CLI
+- Resources in CFN can be both AWS Native and Custom
+- Custom Resources are CloudFormation's primary extensibility tool
+- Templates are used to Create, Update and Delete Stacks
+- Templates are generalized via Parameters, which aid re-use

 Next: [Main Menu](../README.md) | [04.
 TLSPC Certificate Automation](../04-tlspc-certificate-automation/README.md)